sequenceiq/slider/src/site/markdown/manpage.md

 Example:

-    hoya exists cluster4
+    slider exists cluster4

 ### Live Tests

 When the --live` flag is set, the cluster must be running for the command to succeed

-1. The probe does not check the status of any Hoya-deployed services, merely that a cluster has been deployed
+1. The probe does not check the status of any Slider-deployed services, merely that a cluster has been deployed
 1. A cluster that is finished or failed is not considered to be live.

 Return codes